 - The importance of continuously studying and studying.

 How Shep is finding stability along with his training and speaking agenda.
-Wikipedia defines Customer Service as the act of taking care of the customers’ needs by providing and delivering professional, helpful, high-quality service, and assistance before, during, and after his/her requirements are met.
+Wikipedia defines Customer Service as taking care of the customers’ needs by providing and delivering professional, helpful, high-quality service and assistance before, during, and after their requirements are met.
 One of my favorite Customer Service (CX) gurus, Michael Falcon, defines it as “an action within an entire customer experience; and to achieve an excellent experience, every touchpoint from beginning to end must be exceptional.”
-Take note that this definition of Customer Service gives rise to its particular ingredient, “touchpoint,” which means, every point of contact with a customer (face to face, phone calls, emails, ticket logs, etc).
+Note that this definition of Customer Service gives rise to its particular ingredient, “touchpoint,” which means every point of contact with a customer (face-to-face, phone calls, emails, ticket logs, etc.).